Paul VI High School: Athletics

-The boys track team won the Non-Public Group B spring track (outdoor) state championship in 1970, and won the Non-Public A title in 1974, 1989-1991.
+The boys track team won the Non-Public Group B spring / outdoor track state championship in 1970, and won the Non-Public A title in 1974, 1989-1991.
 The 1989 team edged second-place finisher and defending champion Christian Brothers Academy by a score of 33.5 to 33 to take the Parochial A title.

 The girls' spring / outdoor track and field team won the Group III state championship in 1978, and the Non-Public A title in 1986 and 2001.

 The boys' basketball team won the Non-Public Group A state championship in 1980 (defeating runner-up Marist High School in the finals), 1983 (vs. Immaculata High School) and 1988 (vs. Bergen Catholic High School).
 The 1980 team won the Parochial A title by a score of 37-36 against Marist on a shot scored with seconds left in the game.
 The team won the 1983 Parochial A state championship with a 55-54 win against Immaculata on a last-second tip-in scored in the tournament final at the Meadowlands Arena.

 The boys wrestling team won the Parochial A South state sectional championships every year from 1981 to 1992.
 The team won the Parochial A state championships in 1982, 1984–1990 and 1992.
 The team's nine state group titles are tied for fourth-most in the state and the streak of seven consecutive group titles is tied for the state's third longest.

 The football team won the Non-Public A South state sectional championships in 1981.